 He was fidgeting and one of his more suspicious mannerisms was the way he held his phone.
 He kept his phone upright at all times.
 Not just in his hand, or down by his side, but he held it away from his body ready to command it.
 His screen was set on camera mode, and it never went dark.

 During this whole time he talked to us incessantly.
 He asked about our children.
-Where we were from.
-How long we were staying.
-The names and ages of our kids.
+He asked where we were from and how long we were staying.
+He asked the names and ages of our kids.
+He asked such personal and inappropriate probing questions.
 We all began to feel very uncomfortable.
-Then, the tipping point materialized.
-He asked us to pretend he was their grandpa.

 No, we did not answer his questions.
 We even went so far as to tell him his questions were inappropriate and unnecessary even in the context of typical friendly conversation.
 Yet, he continued to prod us, and directly ask our children questions and attempt direct interaction with them.
 Gabriel and his cousin stepped ahead of our children to place a physical barrier between him and their innocence.
 He wasn’t dissuaded in the least.